 Together is a new resource for anyone affected by pediatric cancer - patients and their parents, family members, and friends.Learn More

-Because requirements vary depending on the school district, parents should work with a school liaison at the hospital to help get these services set up.
-The liaison may be a hospital teacher, social worker, or nurse coordinator.
-To authorize homebound services, your child’s doctor will need to sign a document explaining your child’s illness.
-This document will either be a letter from the doctor or a form provided by your child’s school system.
-There may be other documentation needed as well.
+Your child’s doctor will need to sign a document explaining your child’s illness.
+It will either be a letter from the doctor or a form provided by the school.
+The school may need other documentation as well.

-Regular communication between the family and teacher is important for homebound instruction to work effectively.
-Make sure to
+Regular communication between the family and teacher is important for homebound instruction to work well.

 When your child is ready to return to school, the home teacher can help with the transition.

 Federal law requires that the school continue to provide Individualized Education Program (IEP) special education services.